-T1 Adults – Thanks for sharing your needs candidly and helping us to grow.
+Adults with T1 – Whether you’re college age or a bit older, thank you for sharing your needs candidly and helping Friends for Life grow.
 I appreciate your leap of faith in recognizing that an organization called Children with Diabetes can and does offer you a home base every July.

 Neal Billetdeaux – You stayed home this year because you know how important it is to me that the house and pups are well watched over and cared for, and that I work better when I’m not worrying about that.
 You’re with me, even when you aren’t.

 Jeff Hitchcock – Yes.
 Until we all wear orange bracelets.

 Carolyn and Sam – Thank you for being the inspiration and the future.
 In my heart, it all starts with you.

 See you all next year.
 Friends for Life, July 16-21, 2019, Disney’s Coronado Springs Resort.

 [ Introduction | Wednesday | Thursday | Friday | Saturday | Sunday | Other Write Ups

 Presentations | Photo Album | Sponsors | Print Program | Jeff's Letter | Laura's Letter | Event Announcement ]